humemai/agent-room-env-v2/README.md

 #### DQNAgent

-- Deep Q-Network agent that learns memory management and exploration policies
+- Deep Q-Network agent that learns optimal policies for four different decision types
 - Supports both shared and separate neural networks for different policies
 - Two function approximator architectures available:
   - **GNN-based**: Uses Graph Neural Networks (StarE convolution) to process memory graphs
   - **Transformer-based**: Uses transformer architecture to encode memory sequences
-- Learnable policies:
+- **Four Learnable Policies**:
-  - Memory management (forget): `rl` - learns when to evict specific memories
+  - **Memory management (forget)**: `rl` - learns when to evict specific memories (3 actions: lru, lfu, fifo)
-  - Memory management (remember): `rl` - learns what to remember from short-term memory
+  - **Memory management (remember)**: `rl` - learns what to remember from short-term memory (2 actions: remember, forget)
+  - **Question answering (qa)**: `rl` - **contextual bandit** that learns which QA strategy to use (3 actions: most_recently_added, most_recently_used, most_frequently_used)
+  - **Exploration (explore)**: `rl` - learns which exploration strategy to use (2 actions: dijkstra, bfs)
-  - Can be combined with symbolic policies (e.g., `lru` forget with `rl` remember)
+- **Flexible Policy Combinations**: Can mix learned and symbolic policies (e.g., `rl` forget with symbolic `dijkstra` explore)
+- **Network Architecture Options**:
+  - **Shared Network**: Single backbone network with separate MLP heads for each policy
+  - **Separate Networks**: Dedicated networks for each learned policy
+- **Four Replay Buffers**: Independent experience replay for each policy type

+## Policy Details

+### Question Answering (QA) Policy

+The QA policy is implemented as a **contextual bandit** since QA actions don't affect the next state:
+- Takes one action per environment step to answer all questions in that step
+- Uses the current memory state (short + long term) as context
+- Learns to predict immediate reward for each QA strategy without considering future states
+- No temporal difference learning or target networks needed for this policy
-- Fixed policies inherited from symbolic agents:
+- Actions correspond to different QA strategies from the symbolic agent

-  - Question answering: `most_recently_added`
-  - Exploration: `dijkstra`
+### Exploration Policy

+The exploration policy determines which exploration strategy to use:
+- Takes one action per environment step to determine movement direction
+- Uses the current memory state as input
+- Actions correspond to different exploration algorithms (dijkstra vs bfs)

+### Memory Management Policies

+- **Remember Policy**: Determines what to move from short-term to long-term memory
+  - Multiple actions per step (one per short-term memory)
+  - Uses independent Q-learning
+- **Forget Policy**: Determines which long-term memories to evict when capacity is exceeded
+  - One action per step when eviction is needed
+  - Uses attention-based aggregation of memory state

 ## Running Experiments